4D32S5Y7Y3/slackware-1.01-floppy-disk-images/README.md

 Floppy disk images for Slackware 1.01

-Note: gsfonts2.tgz is in its own disk, which can be installed later with menu
+Note: gsfonts2.tgz is only in its own disk, which can be installed later with menu